 The card issuer should want to keep you as a customer, so most will qualify you for an unsecured card after a period of making all your payments on time.
 The average is about a year.

-Generally, you'll be getting about what you'd get if you opened a savings account at your own bank.
-The deposit options include a savings account, money market or certificate of deposit.
-Also, ask how long the money has to stay on deposit after the account is closed.
+Most issuers do not pay interest on a customer’s security deposit, though a few do offer rewards on spending.
+Also, find out how long the money has to stay on deposit after the account is closed.
 Some banks will want to keep the deposit for a couple of billing cycles to cover any stray charges that arrive.

 10. How can I make the best use of a secured card to build my credit rating?